 You can get a ton of great pics at Colorado’s first National Monument.
 Wheeler Geologic Area is a challenge to reach, but if you get there, the reward is 100% worth it.
 Comprised of volcanic tuff eroded into many shapes, Wheeler is a sight to behold.

 5) Penitente Canyon

 This geologic formation, frequented by rock climbers, creates a flawless backdrop for your pictures.
 Your followers will fall in love with your photos of the unique and colorful geology of Penitente Canyon.
 Tip from a local: Be on the lookout for Native American pictographs on the rock formations, as well as the blue Modonna left behind by the Penitente Brotherhood of Catholic monks.

 Soaking in geothermal hot springs is so relaxing, but it is also a stellar photo op!
 No matter which of the San Luis Valley’s four hot springs you choose from, you are sure to snap your new profile pic.

 Add some Old West flair to your profile!
-Both the Cumbres & Toltec and the Rio Grande Scenic Railroads take you through striking Colorado landscapes that you can only see by train.
+The Cumbres & Toltec Railroad take you through striking Colorado landscapes that you can only see by train.
 The picture possibilities along your route are endless.
 If the charming passenger cars and train machinery doesn’t do it, the stunning views during the ride will!
 Trip from a local: In September and October, the leaves change on both railroads, and you can capture the beautiful changing colors.